 As much as possible, stay in a specific room and away from other people and pets in your home.
-Also, you should use a separate bathroom, if available.
+Also, you should use a separate hathroom if available.
+If you need to be an bathroom, if available.
 If you need to be around other people or animals in or outside of the home, wear a cloth face covering.